LSinus/PoliMi-To-Calendar/README.md

 ## Description

-I am a student at the Politecnico di Milano and every time at the beginning of the semester I find it annoying to have to manually enter my weekly commitments into Google Calendar so I decided to create this small extension that automatically saves all the weekly timetable within your Google account , it is currently still under review by Google, as soon as it is published I will insert the installation link below
+I am a student at Politecnico di Milano and every time at the beginning of the semester I find it annoying to have to manually enter my weekly commitments into Google Calendar so I decided to create this small extension that automatically saves all the weekly timetable within your Google account , it is currently still under review by Google, as soon as it is published I will insert the installation link below

 ## Install